OpenBB-finance/design-system/README.md

 });
 ```

-or override `Icon.defaultUrl` in your code:
+or override `Icon.defaultUrl` somewhere in your root code:

 ```js
 import { Icon } from "@openbb/ui";